nmacedo/MSV/Puzzles/OwnGrandpa/README.md

 A model of the song "I Am My Own Grandpa" by Dwight B. Latham and Moe Jaffe.

 ### History
-* The original model is a running example from the book *Software Abstractions: Logic, Language, and Analysis* and is distributed with the Alloy Analyzer.
+* The original model by Daniel Jackson, is a running example in the book *Software Abstractions: Logic, Language, and Analysis* and is distributed with the Alloy Analyzer.
 * This example is slight variation of the original, has been used to illustrate the FASE'15 *[Exploring scenario exploration](http://nmacedo.github.io/pubs.html#fase15)* paper.
+* All models have been developed and analyzed under the *Alloy Analyzer 4.2_2015-02-22*.

 ---